pratjamwal/refokus-clone/README.md

 # refokus-clone
-project with CSS.tailwind , react.JS and motion
+practice project with CSS.tailwind , react.JS and motion